I’m not trying to be discouraging or to tell you not to apply.

 Can you work with what’s happening now?

-If your answer is yes, can you keep working, or are you already just barely making it?
+If your answer is yes, can you keep working, or is it unsustainable?

 Then think about your diagnosis(what you have) and prognosis(what’s likely to happen next).

-If your condition is highly likely to get worse(a progressive disease), then you want to know about how quickly the changes are likely to happen.
+If your condition is highly likely to get worse(a progressive disorder), then you want to know how quickly the changes are likely to happen.

 If it’s something likely to get better(a broken bone, a treatable illness, a chronic condition that you can learn to manage), you need to have an idea of how much time you need to heal or adjust, and how much better it might get.